Box battery: Description

 A ship at sea moves in response to the waves it encounters; the ends move more than the centre.
 It followed that if a warship were to mount only a small number of guns, it would make sense to mount them centrally, where the movement of the ship was minimal.
 Having mounted the artillery in this central position, it also made sense to concentrate the armour of the ship around the guns, along with the engines and the command centre.
 It was felt unnecessary to armour the ends, superstructure, or the funnels.
-A central battery, surrounded by thick armour, became known as a box battery.